jefftmarks/city-wellness-center/README.md

 A portal for doctors, office administrators, and patients to create, view, and edit medical appointments and patient records.

+You can view a video walkthrough of the app [here](https://www.youtube.com/watch?v=-R32EQop6Lo).

 ### Background

 This app was created in October 2022 by [Jeff Marks](https://github.com/jefftmarks) and [Thierry Herman Yabre](https://github.com/Cresus9) as part of a project to practice full-stack web development.
 City Wellness Center is a fictional medical office, and the app features fictional names and medical records.